leeroywking/npm-audit-tool/README.md

 ## Instructions for use
 * clone this repo down to your system
-* mkdir a garbage folder for the repos to clone down into for example
+* add the usernames for all the organizations you want updated
 * then cd into that directory
 * run index from within that garbage folder
 * below is full list of commands